Tsebo200/Dream-Team/README.md

 ## Concept Process

-I went with a simple and a minimalistic UI design as I wanted to go with a dark mode type of design, thus I utilised
+I went with a simple and minimalistic UI design as I wanted a dark mode type of design, thus I utilised dark colours

 We really went with a simple and a minimalistic UI design.
 OpenStack is there to be functional and helpful to any newcomer or veteran of OpenStack.
 Where they can simply ask, answer and view questions in a quick, concise and effective way.
 We stick to a simple orange with accents of a baby blue palette, with a light-themed website.
 A UI trend that really started to rise among web apps, was rounded corners, so we also incorporated that into our design, just to round it off even further.